 850g (1 3/4 lb) rhubarb (mine was frozen)

 2/3 cup sugar

 Preheat oven to 180 c (350d).
 Combine rhubarb, sugar and vanilla bean and seeds.
 Place in a 6 cup capacity oven proof dish ( I split mine into 3 little ones).
 To make the topping, combine flour, sugar and butter.
 Pile the mixture on top of the fruit.
 Bake for 50min or until the topping is golden and the rhubarb is soft.

 So in sense of sharing photo's other then food.
 I took a little trip down to the lake...
 I guess its not so much of a trip when the lake is quite close to our house, but in not seeming to go there often enough I could actually call it somewhat of a trip.
 Heading out there with camera in hand I thought I wasn't going to get any really great shots... our little beach isn't something to be the proudest of, especially the car park that faces the main beach, only a sidewalk comes between the cars and sand.
 So while being constantly self conscious and a little cautious of automobile onlookers that don't dare step out of their cars and the small group of enthused motorcyclists straying off to the side, watching everyone walk along...I wasn't stopping to take any pics... is that a better part of the beach up ahead?

 I won't complain, over all it is the beach... and the only one in town.

-Fall is here.
-With summer gone and the long nights with it we all get into hibernation mode with warm cozy comfort food, hot cocoa, cider and toasty nights cuddled under blankets watching your favourite holiday movies.
+Winter is here and quite a lot of it.
+When will the snow / freezing cold stop?
+We all get into hibernation mode hiding from the cold with warm cozy comfort food, hot cocoa, cider and toasty nights cuddled under blankets watching your favourite movies.